 How to develop a character in acting?
-This question is the most essential question for any actor who wishes to make a descent career of acting.
+This question is the most essential question for any actor who wishes to make a decent career in acting.

 But before that, you must understand acting is not an easy job….

 It’s not all cramming bunch of lines and spitting out in front of a camera or audience.
-There is lot of work that goes into it.
+There is a lot of work that goes into it.
 Without required work, your performance in no way will make an impression on your audience.

 I would go ahead and say it, without working on a given character you are not going to crack any audition, even if you look like a Greek god, no serious filmmaker will hire you.

 Because they want someone who can be the character on the screen or on the stage.
 They do not want you.

 Yes, you would say, if the character is like you, you could play yourself.
 But ask yourself, in how many auditions, you have come across a character who is just like you?
 I bet not many.
 That’s why knowing how to develop a character in acting is necessary.

 So How to Develop a Character in Acting?

 Developing a character is an elaborate process.
 Initially, you would find this process a bit tedious, as it is more sort of research work rather than performing.

-And you would be devoting a quite bit of time developing a character.
-For example, you are suppose to play a character in play and you have been designated 30 days prepare for it including rehearsals.
+And you would be devoting a quite bit of time to developing a character.
+For example, you are supposed to play a character in the play and you have been designated 30 days to prepare for it including rehearsals.
 You would have to denote 5-6 days just for developing a character.